 To counter this, you can spice up your lander with pictures and videos (especially of your product or service in use), testimonials from past customers, and compelling calls-to-action.

 As helpful as these tips will be for your PPC campaign, remember that the journey starts by hiring professionals.
 A reliable PPC agency will steer you away from these pitfalls and bring you towards success.

-PPC Case Study: Whitehat SEO Appointed New PPC Agency for Sarah Chapman Online Shop
+PPC Case Study: Whitehat SEO's PPC Strategy for Sarah Chapman Online Shop

-Whitehat SEO in London, has been appointed as the official Pay Per Click agency for the online shop of Sarah Chapman of London.
-As the designated PPC service UK provider for the prestigious skin care specialist, the company is now utilising their vast knowledge and experience to improve and strengthen Sarah Chapman's online marketing strategies and all PPC re-marketing projects.
+Whitehat SEO in London, was appointed as the official Pay Per Click agency for the online shop of Sarah Chapman of London.
+As the designated PPC service UK provider for this prestigious skincare specialist, Whitehat utilised their vast knowledge and experience to improve and strengthen Sarah Chapman's online marketing strategies and all PPC re-marketing projects.

 Through the service, Sarah Chapman's online shop (www.sarahchapman.net) got an added boost in promoting their products, services and other marketing initiatives.

 Before implementing the services, the seasoned staff of Whitehat first conducted an in-depth consultation with the client to understand the latter's business goals and create a PPC campaign that is aligned with their targets.
 After conducting extensive analysis, they picked keywords and geotags that will bring more traffic to the website, which are then converted into leads.
 Furthermore, they also monitored the campaign's performance and make the necessary adjustments in order to reach company targets.

 Whitehat also covers all the aspects and complexities of PPC services like account setup, market research, campaign and ad groups setup, budget management, conversion tracking, and analysis and optimisation, among others.